-We work together with governments and private companies to ensure that future work on ports and estuary areas cohere with legal and social requirements.
-We have over 10 years of consulting experience at IMI, and we are always looking for new collaborators where we are able to share our expertise and specialist knowledge.
+We work together with governments and private companies to ensure that future work and large investment projects relating to ports and estuary areas adhere to legal and social requirements as well as the UNs Sustainable Development Goals.
+We have over 10 years of consulting on these topics at IMIEU and we are always looking for new collaborators with whom we can share our expertise and specialist knowledge.